olivier-jaubert/VibeCoding1/README.md

 _Biomedical Imaging Scientist 🧬 during the week, but artist 🎨 on Fridays_

-> Working 4 days a week opens up quite a bit of opportunities to explore new things 🌱.
+*Working 4 days a week opens up quite a bit of opportunities to explore new things 🌱.
 With no one around to sidetrack you, it gives you the free time you need—with no valid excuses to not try 🚀.
+Science and Art are fun 😂 ❤️. *

 ---